terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-*To learn the PAL Enterprise FW ASAP, you need a very logically structured set of the simplest step-by-step demos (with critical details!) so that you can train yourself and (most importantly) avoid rabbit holes.
+*To train yourself how to use the PAL Enterprise SW Foundry, you need a very logically structured set of the simplest step-by-step demos (with critical details).
 Thats the goal of this section "3c Enterprise" (WIP).*

 <br>